Hopf symmetry protected topological phases in the vicinity of spin orders: Introduction

-If one couples fermions to a unit-vector field $\vu{n}(x)$, their fluctuations may induce a Hopf term for $\vu{n}$.
-Using gradient expansions, such radiatively-induced Hopf terms have been found in thin films of spin-triplet superfluid $^3$He-A~\cite{Volovik1989}, $\nu = 1$ quantum Hall states that retain spin freedom due to weak Zeeman coupling~\cite{Moon1995, Iordanskii1997, Apel1997, Ray1999, Sengupta2000}, a modified Haldane's model~\cite{Yakovenko1990}, quasi-1D organic conductors with spin-density waves~\cite{Yakovenko1991}, and relativistic fermion models with Yukawa coupling to isospin~\cite{Hlousek1990}.
-In all cases, the Hopf term coefficient $\theta$ is found to be $\pi$ times the Chern number $C$ that characterizes the constant-$\vu{n}$ ordered-state band Hamiltonian of the fermions.
+If one couples fermions to a 3-component unit-vector field $\vu{n}(x)$, their fluctuations may induce a Hopf term in the effective action of $\vu{n}$.
+Within gradient expansions, such Hopf terms are a result of radiative (or loop) corrections and are called radiatively-induced~\cite{Dunne1999}.
+Using gradient expansions, radiatively-induced Hopf terms have been found in thin films of spin-triplet superfluid $^3$He-A~\cite{Volovik1989}, $\nu = 1$ quantum Hall states that retain spin freedom due to weak Zeeman coupling~\cite{Moon1995, Iordanskii1997, Apel1997, Ray1999, Sengupta2000}, a modified Haldane's model~\cite{Yakovenko1990}, quasi-1D organic conductors with spin-density waves~\cite{Yakovenko1991}, and relativistic fermion models with Yukawa coupling to isospin~\cite{Hlousek1990}.
+In all cases, the Hopf term coefficient $\theta$ is found to be $\pi$ times the Chern number $C$ that characterizes the fermionic band Hamiltonian with $\vu{n}(x)$ set to a constant~\footnote{Before the earliest gradient expansion study that found a Hopf term~\cite{Volovik1989}, the Hubbard model on a 2D square lattice was also studied using gradient expansions~\cite{Wen1988} and found to not possess a Hopf term, in retrospect because its Chern number vanishes.
+Since the Hubbard model at half-filling and strong-coupling maps onto the antiferromagnetic Heisenberg model, this null result complements other studies~\cite{Dombre1988, Fradkin1988, Haldane1988, Ioffe1988, Dombre1989} that found no Hopf term.}.
 However, Hopf terms can arise even when the Chern number vanishes, as is the case for Dirac systems.
 The simple form of the Dirac Hamiltonian enables the non-perturbative calculation of the Hopf term's $\theta$ angle, whether by embedding $\vu{n}$ in a larger manifold that has no topological invariants in 2+1D~\cite{Abanov2000, Abanov2001} or by calculating the phase difference for a specific field configuration with a finite Hopf number~\cite{Abanov2000-p2}.
 Such Dirac models with Yukawa coupling to $\vu{n}$ have been used to describe topological superconductors~\cite{Abanov2001-p2}, superconducting boundaries of topological insulators~\cite{Ran2011}, and lattice models tuned close to Dirac points~\cite{Grover2008, Yue2023, Yue2025}.